DEREK & NADIA

 – Benjamin Franklin

-E-RYT 200, Asana artist with a light-hearted and whimsical approach to the serious art of yogic practice.
-Disciplined healer and lover or plants.
+RYT 500, Asana artist with a light-hearted and whimsical approach to the serious art of yogic practice.
+Disciplined healer and lover of nature and plants.

 Nadia came to yoga over 15 years ago with zero sense that her first class would ignite a completely different life trajectory.
 She was so humbled and defeated by that class that the only thing to do was go back a second time and a third.
 Soon she realized that consistent daily practice was wearing away the ego, the competitive nature, the stubborn fool and the monkey mind that had plagued her through most of her life.
 And, although she had always been healthy and athletic, her body transformed into a painless, energized and happy organism.

 Since then, Nadia has been practicing yoga in the Ashtanga lineage and specializes in teaching yoga as a comprehensive art to expand individual and global consciousness.
 She is an enthusiastic practitioner of aromatherapy, chant and mantra, sound therapy and plant healing, and helps her clients to develop their own innate intuitive gifts.
 She also coaches budding entrepreneurs on how to create and establish their life paths.

 In addition to Prana Das, Nadia has been privileged to hold yoga teaching positions at Temple University, Haverford College, The Shipley School, Springside Chestnut Hill Academy and Lower Merion High School.